 There is more than meets the eye when it comes to being a title examiner.
 For example, did you know that they make an average of $23.47 an hour?
 That's $48,822 a year!

-When it comes to the most important skills required to be a title examiner, we found that a lot of resumes listed 25.8% of title examiners included title companies, while 6.1% of resumes included title examination, and 6.0% of resumes included legal descriptions.
+When it comes to the most important skills required to be a title examiner, we found that a lot of resumes listed 21.7% of title examiners included title companies, while 8.1% of resumes included real property, and 7.3% of resumes included legal descriptions.
 Hard skills like these are helpful to have when it comes to performing essential job responsibilities.

 If you're interested in becoming a title examiner, one of the first things to consider is how much education you need.
-We've determined that 35.8% of title examiners have a bachelor's degree.
-In terms of higher education levels, we found that 5.7% of title examiners have master's degrees.
-Even though some title examiners have a college degree, it's possible to become one with only a high school degree or GED.
+We've determined that 51.2% of title examiners have a bachelor's degree.
+In terms of higher education levels, we found that 2.9% of title examiners have master's degrees.
+Even though most title examiners have a college degree, it's possible to become one with only a high school degree or GED.

 Choosing the right major is always an important step when researching how to become a title examiner.
 When we researched the most common majors for a title examiner, we found that they most commonly earn bachelor's degree degrees or associate degree degrees.
 Other degrees that we often see on title examiner resumes include high school diploma degrees or doctoral degree degrees.

 You may find that experience in other jobs will help you become a title examiner.
 In fact, many title examiner jobs require experience in a role such as administrative assistant.
-Meanwhile, many title examiners also have previous career experience in roles such as legal assistant or customer service representative.
+Meanwhile, many title examiners also have previous career experience in roles such as customer service representative or paralegal.